sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-quick-start/cp-mobile-dev-kit-quick-start.md

 ![MDK](img-5.1.gif)

+>`SampleServiceV4` is the name of the service file generated in the project creation.

 Additionally, you can search through all properties of the objects displayed in the section by entering them manually or using a barcode scanner.
 For instance, in the Products list, you can scan the barcode to search for products belonging to the *MP3 Players* category.

 ![MDK](img-5.2.gif)